-The following is a brief overview of the 2007-08 program year activities and 2006-07 rollover activities that will be implemented from July 1, 2007 to June 30, 2008 to address some of the above 5-year priority goals:
+The following is a brief overview of the 2008-09 program year activities and rollover activities that will be implemented from July 1, 2008 to June 30, 2009 to address the first three (3) of the above 5-year priority goals:

-1. PUBLIC SERVICES OBJECTIVE: CDBG funds should be used to support a continuum of new or expanded housing and services targeted for homeless, transitional housing clients, and persons with special needs:

-For 2007-08, This program will continue to provide assistance to low-and moderateincome persons at 50% or less of the Story County median income limits with funds for deposits for rent and utilities for units located within the City limits of Ames.
-For 2007-08 the program will be continue with the following three subcomponent programs: Deposit Assistance, Childcare Assistance and Transportation (Cy-Ride Bus Passes or Fuel Vouchers) for up to 3 months.
-The overall goal of the Renter Affordability Program is to allow low-and moderate-income households to gain access to housing, to improve their housing status and secure a economic stability.
-The program budget is \$75,025.

-2. HOUSING ACTIVITIES OBJECTIVE: CDBG funds (in conjunction with HOME funds) should be used for the construction/acquisition/rehabilitation of affordable housing and support to homeowners, homebuyers, and renters to obtain and remain in affordable housing:

-For 2007-08, the City will continue to implement its Neigborhood Sustainability Program (formerly called the Acquisition/Reuse Program).
-The program would continue to seek to acquire, demolish/remove, and rehabilitate single-family properties and/or lots for reuse for affordable housing to assist low- and moderateincome (80% or less of AMI) families.
-This program, where possible, will have a more comprehensive approach at targeting single-family properties as follows: 1)Converting single-family rentals or non-rentals properties in existing neighborhood that are "for sale" back into single-family homeownership.
-2) Match, where possible, with eligible low-income (80%) first-time homebuyers through the Lease Purchase Program, Homebuyer Assistance Program and/or sale to Non-Profit Organizations.
-3) Assist in code enforcements by acquiring, demolishing abandoned, deteriorated properties and then re-sell the lots to non-profit organizations and/or for profit developers for affordable housing or the removal and demolish of deteriorated properties in floodplains or other unenviormentally safe areas through the Slum and 4) Acquire vacant lots and re-sell them to non-profit organizations Blight Program . and or for profit developers for affordable housing.
-5) Concentrate, if possible, into targeted low-income census tracts.
-The overall goal of the program is to increase the availability of housing to low-income families and to maintain decent, safe, and sanitary housing stock in existing neighborhoods.
+- 1. PUBLIC SERVICES OBJECTIVE: CDBG funds should be used to support a continuum of new or expanded housing and services targeted for homeless, transitional housing clients, and persons with special needs.
+Under this objective for 2008-09, the City will continue to implement the following program(s): - a.
+The Renter Affordability Program, which contains the following subcomponent programs: Deposit Assistance, Childcare Assistance and Transportation (Cy-Ride Bus Passes or Fuel Vouchers) for up to 3 months.
+The overall goal of the Renter Affordability Program is to provide assistance to low-and moderate-income households at 80% or less of the Story County median income limits in order to gain access to housing, to improve their housing status and to secure economic stability.
+The program budget for 08-09 is approximately \$100,273, which consists of the 08-09 allocation plus the total 07-08 program income times 15%, which is the expenditure cap for public service activities, all of which will come from the 07-08 rollover balance. - 2.
+HOUSING ACTIVITIES OBJECTIVE: CDBG funds (in conjunction with HOME funds) should be used for the construction/acquisition/rehabilitation of affordable housing and for support to homeowners, homebuyers, and renters to obtain and remain in affordable housing.
+Under this objective for 2008-09 the City will continue to implement the following subcomponent programs under the Neighborhood Sustainability Program: - a.
+Acquisiton/Reuse, and/or Slum and Blight Component.
+The objective of these programs are to continue to seek, acquire, and rehabilitate single-family properties, or to demolish/remove properties for lots to be reused for affordable housing to assist low- and moderate-income (80% or less of AMI) families.
+This program, where possible, will have a more comprehensive approach at targeting single-family properties as follows: 1)Converting single-family rentals or non-rentals properties in existing neighborhoods that are "for sale" back into single-family homeownership.
+2) Matching, where possible, with eligible low-income (80%) first-time homebuyers through the Lease Purchase Program, Homebuyer Assistance Program and/or sale to Non-Profit Organizations.
+3) Assisting in code enforcements by acquiring and demolishing abandoned, deteriorated properties and then re-selling the lots to non-profit organizations and/or for profit developers for affordable housing or the removal and demolition of deteriorated properties in floodplains or other unenvironmentally safe areas through the Slum and Blight Program.

+4) Acquiring vacant lots and re-selling them to non-profit organizations and or for profit developers for affordable housing.
+5) Concentrating, if possible, into targeted low-income census tracts.

-The overall goal of the program is to increase the availability of housing to lowincome families and to maintain decent, safe, and sanitary housing stock in existing neighborhoods.
-The program budget is \$325,107.
+The overall goal of the Neighborhood Sustainabity program is to increase the availability of housing to low- income families and to maintain decent, safe, and sanitary housing stock in existing neighborhoods.
+The program budget for 08-09 is approximately \$100,000, all of which will come from the 08-09 anticipated program income.